jeverley/wanmonitor/README.md

 The main lua executable currently supports the folling features:

-* Autorate of both ingress and egress (comparing metrics in each direction to determine the most likely cause of latency)
+* Adaptive bandwidth for both ingress and egress
-* Support for monitoring multiple wan interfaces in parallel
+* Support for monitoring multiple wan interfaces
 * Polling of multiple remote hosts during each statistics interval (using the oping binary)
-* Statistic intervals less than 1 second
 * Automatic reconnect of non-responsive WAN interfaces
 * Automatic detection of SQM configuration changes
 * All configuration is managed using the standard OpenWrt configuration format